hollasch/LSON/Scalars.md

-Common Scalar Types
+Common Element Types
 ====================================================================================================

-Since LSON supports arbitray scalar types, it is useful to standardize common types, their associated type IDs, and their grammars.
+Since LSON supports arbitray element types, it is useful to standardize these types, their associated type IDs, and their grammars.
 Note that these are only suggestions for common interpretations.
 If you disagree with a particular representation, feel free to define your own.